 The Luminox BlackOut SEAL diving companion combines rugged military styling with tritium lighting and a really low price.
 Finally offered in a black-on-black guise, it may be perfect both for a person interested in a “stealthy” look, and a member of the law enforcement/military community who plans to wear the piece with a black tactical vest and night vision goggles rather than with a pair of trendy blue jeans.
 The only thing that compromises a little the overall menacing appearance is the colored logo of the brand, but I sort of find it kinda cute if you know what I mean.

 If you are familiar with Luminox current design language, you will immediately see that the new “diver” belongs to the 3050 EVO Navy SEAL collection with its usual massive, deliberately rugged case with the only difference being the color scheme: almost all colored elements on the dial are now delivered in different shades of darker gray.

 Made of carbon-reinforced polymer, the case is so light that sometimes you forget that you wear a watch on your wrist.

-Luckily, due to the composite’s natural strength, you can afford such luxury without risk of seriously damaging your watch.
+Luckily, due to the composite’s natural strength, you can afford such luxury without the risk of seriously damaging your watch.
 Even the mineral glass that covers the BlackOut’s face is made of an extra-hard material highly resistant to bumps and scratches (you should still bear in mind that this is not a bullet-proof glass: you CAN put a particularly nasty scratch on the crystal if you buy this one as a beater and treat it as such.)

-Compared to the usual Superluminova or some other luminous paints of similar chemical composition, the LLT tubes not only grow brighter (by at least an order of magnitude,) but also tend to last longer without losing its properties.
+Compared to the usual Superluminova or some other luminous paints of similar chemical composition, the LLT tubes not only grow brighter (by at least an order of magnitude,) but also tend to last longer without losing their properties.
 Also, while Superluminova compounds need to be “recharged” every four or five hours, the radioactive tritium tubes usually glow for decades.